andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ****************************
 2022-02-09 Andreas Notes

 DONE.
-All added.
-* Currently, data frames returned from prepare_diagram do not contain all columns/settings that can be changed.
-Add them or not?

-DONE (I think).
-Still may be some mismatching to update.
-* Need to make sure matching between column names in diagram_list data frames and inputs to update_diagram() is obvious.
-E.g. suggest to change color -> border_color (or outline_color) and fill -> fill_color in variable dataframe (and same names in update_diagram)

-DONE.
-* Not sure we want to have default values in update_diagram.
-Defaults should be spit out after prepare_diagram.
-Then in update_, only whatever the user provides is processed/updated, everything else remains untouched.

-ADDED.
-DONE.
-* Why are the logicals (show/hide) for arrows not part of update_?

-DONE.
 * Right now, update_diagram allows for nonsensical entries (e.g. linetype = "green").
 Such nonsense can also arise if user manipulates data frames by hand.
 Thus, we might need a function at start of make_diagram that makes sure all columns in diag_list have the right names, and all entries are ok ones (e.g. anything that's numeric needs to be a number), color needs to be a color, etc. We could then also run that function during update_diagram to prevent nonsense (or ignore for update diagram and just do the check before making diagram).